bro-san/Gunters-Front-End/README.md

 * [Current App Structure](#current-app-structure)

 ## Intro
 We created this app to provide a community forum for browsing video game titles and discussing video-game easter eggs.
-We built it using React.js (18.2.0), including react-router-dom (5.3.0), as we wanted to practice React and improve our client-routing skills while attending the Flatiron School's software engineering course.
+We built it using React.js (18.2.0), STYLE PACKAGE, and react-router-dom (5.3.0), as we wanted to practice React and improve our client-routing skills while attending the Flatiron School's software engineering course.

 ## Setup / Launch
     1) Use Heroku